 How to Help

 By Caitlin Jennings, Communications Specialist, Society for Science & the Public

-As SSP continues its efforts to reconnect with alumni, we have learned a lot about the many innovative people who have benefited from SSP education programs.
-We were especially pleased to hear recently from Paul Barthel, who was one of SSP’s very first alumni, as he was a Finalist in the first Science Talent Searchin 1942.
+As the Society for Science & the Public continues its efforts to reconnect with alumni, we have learned a lot about the many innovative people who have benefited from Society science competitions and our other programs.
+We were especially pleased to hear recently from Paul Barthel, who was one of the Society's very first alumni, as a finalist in the first Science Talent Search in 1942.